Inbox Anxiety – Seven Rules to Claim Your Confidence Back

 3 – Stop Escalations and Solve the Real Issue

-I love to watch escalation bingo on email only when I’m not in the firing line and cc-ed but not cause of anger.
-I personally read too many emails that are escalated to the appropriate management level too late.
-We often read many blame-storms and cover-your-back when the real underlying relationship issue is not addressed.
-I’m pretty good at NOT responding and I’m often slow when it’s heated or emotional.
+I love to watch escalation bingo on email only when I’m not in the firing line and cc-ed, but not cause of anger.
+I read too many emails that were escalated to the appropriate management level too late.
+We often read many blame-storms and cover-your-back when the underlying relationship issue is not addressed.
+I’m pretty good at NOT responding, and I’m usually slow when it’s heated or emotional.
 The reason is that I often need a break from the triggered emotions.

-I hear people are still flagging, filing in folders, reading, and answering emails all the time, although I notice that response time has gone from 1 minute to 1 week to ghosting.
-Frankly speaking, I sometimes don’t respond to an email because I don’t feel that I have anything to say.
-In some cultural contexts this is a perfectly acceptable behavior, however, in some others this could come across as rude.
+I hear people are still flagging, filing in folders, reading, and answering emails, although I notice that response time has gone from 1 minute to 1 week to ghosting.
+I sometimes don’t respond to an email because I don’t feel I have anything to say.
+In some cultural contexts, this is perfectly acceptable behavior; however, in some others, it could come across as rude.
+Recently, I have started to acknowledge all messages at least with an AI-statement or an emoji.
+However, I sometimes feel that conversations never end.
+What is your experience dealing with those messages that never seem to end?

-5 – Limit the Times You Check Inboxes and Respond
+5 – Limit the Times You Respond to Inboxes

-6 – Apply a Filter, Deactivate Notifications, and Practice Writing Better Headers for Receivers
+6 – Practice Writing Better Headers for Receivers

 7 – Track How Much Time You Spend Emailing, Messaging and with Whom